mmoosstt/XmlXdiff/README.md

-# XmlXdiff #
+# diffx #

-XmlXdiff was inspired by [X-Diff](http://www.inf.unibz.it/~nutt/Teaching/XMLDM1112/XMLDM1112Coursework/WangEtAl-ICDE2003.pdf "X-Diff: An Effective Change Detection Algorithm for XML Documents").
+diffx was inspired by [X-Diff](http://www.inf.unibz.it/~nutt/Teaching/XMLDM1112/XMLDM1112Coursework/WangEtAl-ICDE2003.pdf "X-Diff: An Effective Change Detection Algorithm for XML Documents").

 Since version 0.3.2 the distance cost's algorithm is replaced by parent-identification.
 This might by a wrong decision but the result's for huge xml documents (see. test 9) improved in performance and quality.